happner/happner-suite/packages/happn-cluster/README.md

 #### config.serviceName

 Every member of the cluster should have a serviceName.
 Cluster will not be stable until a minimum number of each service by name, as defined in `config.cluster` have joined the cluster.
 The serviceName is not unique by node.
-Multiple nodes can be of the same servvice, and any requests to components on those nodes will round-robin between the nodes which have that component.
+Multiple nodes can be of the same service, and any requests to components on those nodes will round-robin between the nodes which have that component.
 The name is limited to characters acceptable in happn paths, namely '\_\*-', numbers and letters.